ACTIVITIES

 Baltimore Orioles Giveaways

-Throughout the season, the Baltimore Orioles sponsor promotional dates at the ballpark, where they give away such items as baseballs, caps, baseball cards, posters, and other collectibles.
+Throughout the season, the Baltimore Orioles sponsor promotional dates at the ballpark, where they give away such items as baseball caps, bobbleheads, baseball cards, posters, and other collectibles.
 The friendly folks who greet fans at the gates and hand out those items are volunteers from The Oriole Advocates.

 Babe Ruth Museum and Birthplace